Test your document parsing API with Postman

 In this article, we'll learn how to test a Mindee document parsing API using Postman, a popular developer tool.

-- You must have set up a custom document parsing API at https://beta.mindee.net.
-If you don’t have one ready, set up the Burger Stores demo API described in this tutorial.
+- You must have set up a custom document parsing API at https://platform.mindee.net.
+If you don’t have one ready, set up the demo API using the US tax form W-9 described in this tutorial.

 - For a better developer experience, we recommend that you train your API model with at least 20 documents (as done in the tutorial mentioned above).